ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ```
 {: codeblock}

-### Create a mount target for an existing share using the CLI
+### Create a mount target for an existing file share using the CLI
 {: #fs-create-mount-target-cli}

 Run the `share-target-create` command with the file share ID and VPC ID to create a mount target on the file share.
 The VPC must be unique to each mount target.